energizah/python-stdlib-alternatives/README.md

 ### [cProfile](https://docs.python.org/3/library/cProfile.html)
 - [plop](https://github.com/bdarnell/plop): Plop is a stack-sampling profiler for Python.
 Profile collection can be turned on and off in a live process with minimal performance impact.
+- [pyperf](https://pyperf.readthedocs.io/en/latest/): The Python pyperf module is a toolkit to write, run and analyze benchmarks.

 ### [concurrent.futures](https://docs.python.org/3/library/concurrent.futures.html)
 - [dask](https://dask.readthedocs.io/en/latest/): Dask is a flexible library for parallel computing in Python.